Mary Ann McCracken: Comradeship with Russell and Hope

 McCracken concluded a letter to Thomas Russell describing the "afflicting particulars" of her brother's death, by expressing the wish "that the cause for which so many of our friends have fought & have died may yet be successful, & that you may be preserved to enjoy the fruits of it".
 Five years later, in July 1803, McCracken and her sister Margaret met Thomas Russell, then an outlaw, in the cottage of a weaver in their employ.
 Russell had come north in the hope of advancing the plans of Robert Emmet and Anne Devlin for a renewed insurrection.
 The sisters would not have contradicted the advice given to Russell by their eldest brother Francis, and by the brothers Robert and William Simms, that there was no appetite for a further rising.
 This Russell himself confirmed when news of Emmet's precipitous attempt in Dublin persuaded him to nonetheless raise the United Irish standard in County Down.
 James (Jemmy) Hope was to find the same in Antrim: former United men were convinced the cause was hopeless.

-After his arrest, McCracken paid a bribe (£100 advanced through the McCracken sisters' sales agent in Dublin) in attempt to secure his release.
+After Russell's arrest, McCracken paid a bribe (£100 advanced through the McCracken sisters' sales agent in Dublin) in attempt to secure his release.
 When this failed, she commissioned her cousin, Henry Joy (Whig and loyalist), to defend him, and then, after his execution paid for his burial and for the support of his destitute sister in Dublin.
 McCracken described Russell to her friend, the early historian of the United Irishmen Richard Robert Madden, as "a model of manly beauty" with a grace "which nothing but superiority of intellect can give."
 Despite such admiration, nothing in their surviving correspondence suggests a desire for intimacy.
 What it does reveal is a common commitment to social justice.
 It was with Russell that McCracken shared her alarm at the unemployment and distress caused by the continental war and the recession in trade.

 This was also a mark of her friendship with Jemmy Hope, sustained until his death in 1847.
 Hope, who had laboured and organised among journeymen and weavers, regarded McCracken's late brother (after whom he named his first child) as being, with Russell, one of the few United Irish leaders who "perfectly" understood the real causes of social disorder and conflict: "the conditions of the labouring class".